RespiraWorks/Ventilator/manufacturing/internals/README.md

 By this point you should have completed all the mechanical and pneumatic sub-assemblies of the ventilator.

 You can now connect all the wiring (except main power):
-* connect blower power wires to CPB
+* connect blower power wires to PCB
 * connect blower control wires
   * to the interim board, if you have one
   * else, to the PCB